 Participating families are encouraged to identify goals and objectives to support:

-In 2011, there were 10.9 substantiated cases of child abuse per 1,000 children ages 0-17 in Santa Cruz County as compared to 9.4 per 1,000 in California.
-67% of families were assessed as being either high risk or very high risk upon intake.
-This figure dropped to 18% by the second reassessment, indicating that the program is helping families reduce their level of risk.
+Reduction of risk.
+Of the families who have participated in Families Together since 2007-08, 61% of families were assessed as being “high risk” or “very high risk” upon intake.
+This dropped to 13% by the second reassessment, indicating that the program is helping families reduce their level of risk.

-Of the 72 families who received services from Families Together and had their cases closed in the 2011 calendar year, 92% had no substantiated allegations of maltreatment at least six months after case closure.
+Of the 56 families who received services from Families Together and had their cases closed in the 2013 calendar year: